hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/get_started/2-clone.md

 ---
-title: "Clone the repo"
+title: "Clone the Repo"
-metaTitle: 'Clone the repo | Hasura DDN Data Connector Tutorial'
+metaTitle: 'Clone the Repo | Hasura DDN Data Connector Tutorial'
 metaDescription: 'Learn how to build a data connector in Typescript for Hasura DDN'
 ---